 Read more: How Long Does It Take to Get a PhD?

-Earning a PsyD degree does not automatically make you a licensed psychologist; you have to apply for licensure in the state where you want to practice.
+Earning a PsyD degree does not automatically make you a licensed psychologist; you must apply for licensure in the state where you want to practice.
 Licensing requirements vary from state to state, but they typically include the following:

-• Background check: You will likely need to submit your fingerprints and go through a background check.
+Background check: You will likely need to submit your fingerprints and undergo a background check.

 You must have a doctoral degree from a program accredited by the American Psychological Association in many states.
 Check with the licensing board in the state where you want to practice for the most accurate and up-to-date information.